joinpursuit/ac-curriculum-web/unit1-intro-to-programming-in-javascript/intro-to-html.md

 ##Lecture
 ###What is HTML?
-At its simplest, a web page could just be plain text, like you would type into a text editor.
+At its simplest a web page can just be plain text, just like you would type into a text editor.
 However, that’s pretty boring… The true power of the web comes from being able to easily link web pages together in a structured format.

 **Discussion** What’s the importance of having a standardized structure for web pages?
 What types of elements (e.g. headers, paragraphs) do we see repeatedly across different web pages?